Rock climbing in the Grampians National Park

 In June 2019, Parks Victoria announced that tour operators offering rock climbing and abseiling at Summerday Valley in the Grampians National Park had been issued a variation to their existing licences.

 The variation provides strictly conditional authorisation for existing Licensed Tour Operators to continue undertaking their activities (rock climbing and abseiling) in three designated areas – Barc Cliff, Back Wall, and a section of Wall of Fools – within Summerday Valley.
-This conditional authorisation has since been updated to include the same conditional access to a location called Lookout Point Wall.
+This conditional authorisation has since been updated to include the same conditional access to two other locations called Lookout Point Wall and The Rock Wall.

 The decision allows existing Licensed Tour Operators who offer rock climbing and abseiling at these locations to continue to do so while working with Traditional Owners to understand and protect Aboriginal cultural heritage unique to the Grampians.

 The agreement will also allow Parks Victoria, Traditional Owner groups and key stakeholders additional time to work together to ensure the ongoing review of the national park’s management plan is thorough and considered.